-Japan needs truly independent public service media, argues Akiko Asami, an Associate Director at APCO Worldwide based in Tokyo and LSE alumna.
+Japan needs truly independent public service media, argues Akiko Asami, a communications consultant based in Tokyo and LSE alumna.
 This is the second in a series of posts by former MSc students of LSE’s Department of Media and Communications, looking at various issues in media governance around the world.

 In July 2018, Japan’s public service media outlet, NHK, published two provocative videos on its Twitter and Facebook pages.
 The videos invited the wider public to provide further information on an April 2018 story run by NHK on the improper sale of a formerly state-owned insurance company, Japan Post Insurance.
 However, these videos remained publicly visible for less than a month and can only be found now in an obscure archive on the official website.
 To this day, the quiet removal of videos from the NHK pages, as well as an eventual apology from NHK, remains a flashpoint for debate about self-censorship, editorial independence, and the future of Japanese public media.

 The controversy over NHK’s independence stems back to Japan Post Holdings, parent company of Japan Post Insurance.
 Japan Post Holdings protested the videos on the grounds that they misled audiences and depicted the sale of the Japan Post Insurance as “organisational crime”.
 In response, NHK Governor Ishihara gave a stern warning to NHK President Ueda, which then led to internal NHK decisions to delete the videos, issue a virtual apology, and delay a scheduled broadcast about the controversial sale.